wwt/testing-time-java/README.md

 ```

 We could use Mockito to mock `java.time.Clock` and specify what zone and instant the clock provides.
 In order to
-do that we'll need to mock out the instant, zone, and making an instant when we only care about the date is a bit of a pain.
+do that we'll need to mock out the instant and time zone.

+Our test set up would require something like this with mocks:
 ```java
 package com.wwt.testing.time.notifications;